meselgroth/Starcraft2Bot/docs/websockets.md

 ## Server
 If the server supports multiple connections from different clients it needs to remember these different connections.

 Note the MS guide and my sandbox version put the websocket receiving on the middleware pipeline.
 This means every request is potentially a websocket request and gets dealt with accordingly.

-For simplicity, my version only deals with websocket requests:
+For simplicity, my middleware only deals with websocket requests:

 [Startup.cs](https://github.com/meselgroth/websockets-sandbox/blob/master/server/Startup.cs)
 ```csharp